Infrared and ultraviolet photography

 Schott or B+W filters are usually sold in square format, as clip filter, in 24 mm of diameter or suited to 31.75 mm eyepieces.
 It is very difficult to find circular "long pass IR" filters from 49 to 82 mm equipped with a threaded ring.

-The US optical company Robert Cairns Company (RCC) sales Schott filters made-sur-measure, square or circular, internal or external, without minimum quantity.
-They are sold without ring but one can order to RCC threaded rings in different sizes.
+The U.S. optical company Robert Cairns Company (RCC) sales Schott filters made-sur-measure, square or circular, internal or external, without minimum quantity.
+They are provided without ring but one can order to RCC threaded rings in different sizes.
 Otherwise it is easy to get one on Internet or to buy any filter and to use its threaded ring.

 Without to forget that if Schott can cut its filters sur measure, they can also sale circular IR filters without ring for lenses.